Florence Cocktail Week 2016

+Florence Cocktail Week 2016

-The first ever Florence Cocktail Week (2016) was, in terms of the drinks on offer at least, a resounding success.
+    The first ever Florence Cocktail Week was a resounding success.
 We found the week long event to be a perfect excuse to sample and resample the best of Florence’s bars.
-In doing so we made a couple of great discoveries – most notably – the excellent Il Locale bar on Via delle Seggiole and the wonderful Gurdulù Restaurant in Santo Spirito, and rediscovered some of our old favourites – in particular the beautiful Winter Garden Bar in the St. Regis Hotel and Caffè Florian’s experimental cocktails and stunning decor.
+In doing so we made a couple of great discoveries.
+Most notably the excellent Il Locale bar on Via delle Seggiole and the wonderful Gurdulù Restaurant in Santo Spirito.
+We also rediscovered some of our old favourites, in particular the beautiful Winter Garden Bar in the St. Regis Hotel and Caffè Florian’s experimental cocktails and stunning decor.

     These are our favourite cocktails of Florence Cocktail Week, 2016.

     SHORT ISLAND AT IL LOCALE BAR

     This cocktail tastes of fizzy cola bottles.
 It’s a fun carbonated concoction of vodka, gin, rum, triple sec, cola syrup, kola bitters and lemon, and it’s delicious .
-We also love the bar.
-IL Locale bar is modern and has a large open (literally open) glass roof, which means you can look up at the stars as you drink inside, and, as this is Italy, smoking is allowed too.
-Matteo, who created the cocktail, tells us that the carbonisation helps with inebriation.
+We also love the bar, which is modern with a huge centrepiece glass roof, which means you can look up at the stars as you drink inside, and, as this is Italy, smoking is allowed too.
+Matteo, who created the cocktail, tells us that the carbonisation helps with the inebriation.

     P CRYSTAL MARY AT THE WINTER GARDEN BAR | ST. REGIS HOTEL

     Best Food Pairing

-A modern take on a Campari Spritz with Gin and House Vermouth infused with lemongrass and cardamon – which blends beautifully.
+    A modern take on a Campari Spritz with Gin and House Vermouth infused with lemongrass and cardamon which all blends together beautifully.
 One of the most eye-catching of the bunch, served in a bag atop a reflecting cube.
-The delicious pairing of octopus and coconut milk served inside the shell of a coconut on a bed of ice, helps to create a wonderful new take on the Florentine aperitivo.
+On the side is a delicious pairing of octopus and coconut milk served inside the shell of a coconut on a bed of ice, which helps to create a wonderful new take on the Florentine aperitivo.

     Le Monsieur at Atrium Bar | Four Seasons Hotel